Vacation successes (in and around the USA)

 Sure, there's trouble in paradise: hotels were expensive, crowds were immense, and some of the drag shows at night seems to be solely for the entertainment of the straight crowds who seemed to be laughing at us and not with us.
 Gay culture itself seems to be splintering (and it could be argued that it was never very "cultured" in the first place) with homosexuals meeting in private trysts on the Internet rather than trying form any sort of coherent community.
 I hear the town absolutely dies in the winter, full of underemployed fishermen and boarded-up closed shops.
 Circuit parties have brought back a dangerous side to gay life, with unsafe sex, and way too many drugs.
 In a world where gay people are so many things besides cute party boys, I wonder if Provincetown is kind of a 70's anomaly, a backward vision of what it means to be gay in the US.
 Maybe it would be a good thing if the gay people went elsewhere for their vacations, and turned Ptown into just another art colony tourist stop for the affluent Nantucket crowds.

-But as my boyfriend Mike asked me, "Why do people have to ruin things?
+But as my ex-boyfriend Mike asked me, "Why do people have to ruin things?
 Can't there be at least one town in the US that's totally gay?"
 He has a point.
 I don't really mind if Provincetown is kept as a sort of gay amusement park, frozen in touristy decadence.
 I never expected it to have a sustainable local economy aside from tourism anyway.
 And, as much as I'd love every town in America to become more gay-friendly and to see gay-oriented shopping even in small towns in the country, there's something to be said for walling off Provincetown and keeping it separate and special.
 It was the first gay resort, and the biggest, and even if it goes the way of Key West and the trendy straight people take over, I hope there will always be a place for the Hat Sisters and their convertible.